 With premarital financial counseling, you’ll go into the marriage with expectations based on reality from discussing both of your views on money, saving and debt.
 The counselor or therapist can help you find a way to agree on compromises or solutions that will work for both of you.

 The last thing you want to find out about your spouse is that he or she has terrible credit and you can’t buy a house, car or anything else together.
-Yet 47% of respondents in the Experian survey said they didn’t know their spouse’s credit score until after they married.
+Yet more than half of respondents in the Debt.com survey said they hid spending, which can negatively impact credit scores if charges aren’t paid back on time.

 Premarital financial counseling can help you make an informed choice to either marry while your partner is working to improve his or her credit score or postpone wedding plans until you’re both on equal creditworthy footing.

 Hiding a large amount of debt from your partner until you’re “safely” married is a bad idea.
 Yet many people enter marriage with debt concealed from a partner who might disapprove or even slam the brakes on wedding plans.
-For example, the Experian survey found that 42% of people didn’t even know their partner had student loan debt until the couple divorced.
+For example, the Debt.com survey found that 34% of divorcees hid credit card debt – and 54% hid spending.